Borkkris/Borkkris/README.md

 - 👀 I’m interested in ...
 HTML + CSS + JS
 - 🌱 I’m currently learning ...
 HTML + CSS + JS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You dan reach me via email (christian.bork.private@gmail.com)

 <!---
 Borkkris/Borkkris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.